 If it is past the registration date, can I still join WCRR?

-We usually close registration each season about one month into the program.
+- We usually close registration each season about 1-2 months into the program.
 We do this because it can become too difficult to catch up to the group is if you begin the program too far behind in mileage.
 BUT, If your mileage is up to ours, we’ll take you in!

 I’m not a member.
 Do you allow drop-ins?